dspinellis/ai-cli-lib/README.md

 Before working on something substantial, open an issue to signify your interest and coordinate with others.
 Particular useful are:
-* prompts for systems not yet supported
-  (see the [ai-cli-config](src/ai-cli-config) file),
+* multi-shot prompts for systems not yet supported (see the [ai-cli-config](src/ai-cli-config) file),
 * support for other large language models
   (start from the [OpenAI_fetch.c](src/openai_fetch.c) file),